What to Do If Your Car Was Damaged by a Flood

 What to Do After Your Car Gets Damaged by a Flood

 There are a few key actions to complete after a flood damages your vehicle.
-It doesn't matter if your car was fully submerged in floodwaters or only partially contaminated; the vehicle flood damage checklist is the same.
-Follow these four critical steps if your car gets damaged by a flood.
+Whether your car was fully submerged in floodwaters or only partially contaminated, the vehicle flood damage checklist is the same.

-Step 1: Don't Start the Vehicle
+Step 1: Don't start the vehicle

 If the windows are down and the car is unprotected from rain, cover it with a tarp instead.
 It’s possible your car can be restored to its former condition, but let experts determine that before you potentially cause more damage.